itsmohiniii/NamasteJS/notes/season-2/lecture-01.md

 // 💡 Callback Hell
 ```

 When we have a large codebase and multiple apis and have dependency on each other, then we fall into callback hell.
+The code starts to grow horizontally instead of vertically.
-These codes are tough to maintain.
+These codes are tough to read and maintain.
 These callback hell structure is also known as **Pyramid of Doom**.

 Till this point we are comfortable with concept of callback hell but now lets discuss about `Inversion of Control`.
 It is very important to understand in order to get comfortable around the concept of promise.